Lightstreamer/Lightstreamer-example-StockList-client-flash/README.md

   </tr>
 </table>

-This is a Flash version of the [Stock-List Demos](https://github.com/Weswit/Lightstreamer-example-StockList-client-javascript), which displays eight stock quotes with some nice graphic effects.
+This is a Flash version of the [Lightstreamer - Basic Stock-List Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-StockList-client-javascript#basic-stock-list-demo---html-client), which displays eight stock quotes with some nice graphic effects.

 The Flash app uses the <b>ActionScript/JavaScript Bridge</b> provided as part of the "sdk_client_flash".
 That means the ActionScript API, used within the Flash application, talks to external JavaScript code, in the form of the [FlashBridge](http://www.lightstreamer.com/docs/client_javascript_uni_api/FlashBridge.html) class, that in turn uses a [LightstreamerClient](http://www.lightstreamer.com/docs/client_javascript_uni_api/LightstreamerClient.html) instance to handle the communications with Lightstreamer Server.